davidpfister/subprocess.f/README.md

 cpp.macros = ["_FPM, _WIN32"]
 ```
 The `_FPM` macro is used to differentiate the build when compiling with _fpm_ or _Visual Studio_.
 This is mostly present to adapt the hard coded paths that differs in both cases.
 The `_WIN32` macro is used only on Windows system.
-It should be removed otherwise
+It should be removed otherwise.

 #### Build with Visual Studio 2019